kodoKaitaToki/startreker-netcracker/README.md

 You need to have in your computer JDK (backend developing) and Node.js (frontend developing)

-To start developing frontend, you need to setup Node.js Angular 2 in your computer
+To start developing frontend, you need to setup Node.js and Angular 2 in your computer

-Node.js you can download at https://nodejs.org/en/ .
-To check the version on cmd you can do via node -v
+Node.js you can download at `https://nodejs.org/en/` .
+To check the version on cmd you can do via `node -v`

 The node package manager needs to be installed.
-In your command line write npm install setup
+In your command line write `npm install setup`

-To setup angular use npm install -g @angular/cli in your cmd or another command line
+To setup angular use `npm install -g @angular/cli` in your cmd or another command line

+When you clone the project from GitHub, you need to download all the dependencies using `mvn clean install` on the root directory (or you can you use install goal on the Maven tool window)